sigstore/root-signing/README.md

 0. Install TUF.
 ```
-pip3 install tuf
+pip3 install --user tuf
 ```

-Update the COSIGN paths in `provision.py` and `sign.py`
+Make sure cosign is on your system path.

 1. Provision and add your keys with
 ```